-Each student is assigned an academic advisor from his or her school or division.
-The advisor maintains advisee records and provides information on major, minor, general education/distribution, and graduation requirements.
+Each student is assigned a faculty advisor from their school or division.
+The faculty advisor maintains advisee records and provides information on major, minor, and graduation requirements.
 The advisor also refers the student to appropriate persons or offices when extra assistance is needed and can help locate information on academic policies, procedures, and deadlines.
-In addition to meeting with their advisors during registration periods, students should actively seek their advisors’ assistance before academic problems develop.
-By working closely with their advisors, students can be better informed about the wide range of educational opportunities available at the College.
+In addition to meeting with their faculty advisors during registration periods, students should actively seek their advisors’ assistance before academic problems develop.
+By working closely with their faculty advisors, students can be better informed about the wide range of educational opportunities available at the College.
 The most productive and enjoyable student-advisor relationships develop with frequent interaction and open communication.

 Student Accessibility Services